emcon33/inference-rosa-frontend/README.md

 Ensure it is public

-2. Cllect the URL from our backend project and update the main.py file with your URL then deploy via add/git into your existin gproject
+2. Update the URL from your backend and then Deploy via Git source to your link.
-In main.py update the below link for your backend URL and commit.
+In your fork github repo, edit the main.py update the below link for your backend URL and commit.
+Then deploy into your project via git import.
 REST_API_URL = "https://inference-rosa-workshop-test2.apps.rosa-wz89j.pbio.p1.openshiftapps.com/api/predict"

 3. Use the two embeded images to test the connection.
 You can also upload test images from the repo page.